MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 1. You can't query tables that are partitioned or the tables with renamed columns.

-1. You can't load case sensitive tables to data warehouse (i.e.., Cat, cat and CAT are all read as the same table name by SQL) and will cause the data warehouse to fail.
-Use unique table and file names for all artifacts you'll be using in warehouse mode.
+1. You can't load case sensitive tables to data warehouse (i.e.., Cat, cat and CAT are all read as the same table name by SQL); doing so causes the data warehouse to fail.
+Use unique table and file names for all artifacts you use in warehouse mode.

 1. Data should be in parquet, delta or .csv format.